-Following are the minimum high school requirements for admission in the Cybersecurity Analytics and Operations program.
+Following are the minimum high school requirements for admission in the Health Policy and Administration program.
 Requirements are stated in units of study, which in most high school curricula is equal to one year of work.
 More information is available at admissions.psu.edu/apply.

 * Two units in a single world language other than English are required.
 American Sign Language can be used to satisfy the World Language requirement.
 A student may be admitted with fewer than two units in a world language other than English but must correct this deficiency by the time they graduate from Penn State.
 This deficiency may be corrected by passing one three-credit or four-credit college-level world language course, by earning transferable credits from another institution, or by demonstrating proficiency equivalent to two units of high school world language study.

 The transfer of credit is a two-step process.
 The Undergraduate Admissions Office determines which credits will transfer to the University.
-The University College determines how credits will be used to fulfill degree requirements for the Cybersecurity Analytics and Operations degree.
+The University College determines how credits will be used to fulfill degree requirements for the Health Policy and Administration degree.

 Penn State credits are expressed in semester hours.
 When courses transfer to Penn State from institutions that utilize another form of academic credit (i.e. quarter credits, units hours, etc.) the unit of credit is converted into semester hours.

-For more information about transfer admissions and whether or not a student is classified as a transfer student, please visit our transfer page.
+For more information about transfer admissions and whether or not a student is classified as a transfer student visit our transfer page.